wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security-brokers/includes/2-what-are-cloud-access-security-brokers.md

 A Cloud Access Security Broker provides this protection for an organization by discovering and monitoring IT use by users, and limiting access to sensitive resources.

-Microsoft Cloud App Security is a sophisticated Cloud Access Security Broker that provides centralized management for both Microsoft and non-Microsoft solutions.
+Microsoft Defender for Cloud Apps is a sophisticated Cloud Access Security Broker that provides centralized management for both Microsoft and non-Microsoft solutions.
 Traffic is routed via a reverse proxy infrastructure, which minimizes user impact while maintaining the highest level of control.

 ## Cloud Access Security Brokers use cases